WordPress/WPCredits-Tracker/Mentors/Mentors onboarding.md

 ----
 Dear [Full Name],

 Thank you sincerely for expressing your interest in supporting and educating students through the WordPress Credits program.
-We truly appreciate your enthusiasm and your commitment to fostering contributions within the community.
+We truly appreciate your enthusiasm and your commitment to fostering contributions within the WordPress community.

-While we would have been delighted to welcome you to the team, we regret to inform you that your application was not selected.
+While we would have been delighted to welcome you to the team, after reviewing your application, we found that the information available in your WordPress.org profile was not sufficient to confirm your eligibility to serve as a mentor at this time.
 We genuinely value the time and effort you invested, and we encourage you to stay involved with the WordPress Credits initiative by contributing in other ways, such as joining discussions in the [WordPress Credits Slack channel](https://wordpress.slack.com/archives/C0959D2M3T8) or helping out with specific tasks in our [GitHub repository](https://github.com/WordPress/WPCredits-Tracker).

+If you would like to appeal this decision or share additional details about your background, experience, and reasons why you'd be a great fit as a mentor, please reply to this email and provide more context about your involvement with WordPress and any mentoring or teaching experience you may have.

+We truly appreciate your willingness to contribute to this initiative and would be happy to review your application again once more information is available.

-Thank you again for your interest and support.
+Thank you once again for your time, interest, and support.

 Best regards,
 The WordPress Credits Program Team